es-clip/es-clip.github.io/draft.md

 In the forward pass, we render the canvas from parameters, feed the canvas to CLIP image encoder, and use Cosine distance between encoded image and encoded text prompt as a loss.
 Then we back-propagate all the way til the parameters of triangles to allow gradient-based optimization.
 We use the same processing as does our ES approach.

-As shown in <span style="color:#FF6C00">Figure: Evolution strategies vs. differentiable renderer for CLIP</span>, while both our ES method and the differentiable method produce images that are aligned with human interpretation of the text prompt, ours produces more clear abstraction and clear boundaries between shapes and objects.
+As shown in [Figure: Evolution strategies vs. differentiable renderer for CLIP](#fig-es-clip-vs-diff-clip), while both our ES method and the differentiable method produce images that are aligned with human interpretation of the text prompt, ours produces more clear abstraction and clear boundaries between shapes and objects.
-More interestingly, ours represents a distinctive art style that focuses on objects similar to the minimalism approach, while the differentiable renderer tends to spread out the triangles for a more impressionism-like style.
+More interestingly, since ours represents an art style closely resembling abstract expressionism art, the difference between ours and the differentiable rendered is similar to that between post-impressionism and impressionism, where bolder geometric forms and colors are used.
 Like the counterpart comparison in fitting a concrete image, we argue that such results are intrinsically rooted in the optimization mechanism, and our proposed method leads to a unique art style through our design choices.

 ______